shashmithasivakumar2007-jpg/project/README.md

 Features

-  Create new bank account
+ 1. Create new bank account

-  PIN-based authentication
+ 2.PIN-based authentication

-  Deposit and withdraw money
+ 3.Deposit and withdraw money

-  Balance enquiry
+ 4.Balance enquiry

-  Mini statement
+ 5.Mini statement

-  Transaction history with date and time
+ 6.Transaction history with date and time

 Technologies Used

-  C Programming
+  1.C Programming

-  Structures
+  2.Structures

-  File Handling
+  3.File Handling

-  Time library
+  4.Time library

 How to Run